amitgaru2/python-interview-prep/README.md

 # Data Structure / Problem Solving Questions
 1. Find the common elements between any two `list` (with complexity analysis).
-1. Explain the time complexity to pop a element from a `list`.
+1. Explain the time complexity to pop an element from a `list`.

 # Other Questions